How To Get Rid Of Stretch Marks Fast?

 Here are a few different types of stretch marks:

-1. Distension Stretch Marks or Albicant Lines: Distension scar marks are those that usually happen to obese people and pregnant women who rapidly lose weight.
-Albicant lines can also be caused by pathological conditions like ascites and renal syndrome.
-These kinds of stretch marks usually appear on the breasts, chest, and abdomen.
+1. Distension Stretch Marks or Albicant Lines: Distension scar marks usually happen to obese people and pregnant women who rapidly lose weight.
+Pathological conditions like ascites and renal syndrome can also cause albicant lines.
+These stretch marks usually appear on the breasts, chest, and abdomen.

 2. Dark, Red, Purple, or Purpuric Stretch Marks: These marks occur due to regular consumption of pharmaceutical

-3. Puberty Stretch Marks: It is the type of stretch mark that causes a sudden spurt in body growth caused by hormonal changes during puberty.
+3. Puberty Stretch Marks: This stretch mark causes a sudden spurt in body growth caused by hormonal changes during puberty.
 These marks usually appear on the hips, breasts, back, lower and upper extremities.
-These are mostly purple or red in color.
+These are mostly purple or red.

 4. Rapid Muscle Growth: Stretch marks can develop in persons who rapidly gain muscle mass through bodybuilding programs.
-These marks appear on the triceps, biceps, and shoulder muscles of the bodybuilder.
+These marks appear on the bodybuilder’s triceps, biceps, and shoulder muscles.
 Intake of steroids for muscle growth can also result in these kinds of scar marks.

-Most people do not have patience and trust in relying on natural remedies for stretch marks reduction.
+Most people do not have the patience and trust to rely on natural remedies for stretch marks reduction.

-There is a wide spectrum of regular treatments and prescription medicines available for scar removal.
-Most of them help slightly reduce or conceal the appearance but none of them can completely remove them except surgical procedures and laser therapies.
+A wide spectrum of regular treatments and prescription medicines is available for scar removal.
+Most help slightly reduce or conceal the appearance, but none can completely remove them except surgical procedures and laser therapies.

-Stretch marks disappear on their own in course of time except in some people who get stubborn stretch marks that last for life.
+Stretch marks disappear over time, except in some people who get stubborn stretch marks that last for life.

 Here are some of the best prescription treatments for stretch marks removal: